aligholamiit/rotate/readme.md

-a simple js element rotator
+a simple typing speed test